-The Company has selected December 31 as its fiscal year end.
+The Company's fiscal year end is December 31.

 Business Purpose

 The Company was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or other similar business combination with one or more operating businesses that it has not yet selected ("Business Combination").